You can walk and can handle going up a few stairs.

 Tower Bridge Exhibition

 Here you will find out everything about the world’s most famous bridge, how it works and the history behind its creation.
 Take a look at the Victorian engines used to open the bridge and enjoy panoramic views of the Capital 45 metres above the Thames.
-For your level of mobility, London’s most iconic landmark offers level access throughout and public lifts in either tower.
+For your level of mobility, London’s most iconic landmark offers level access throughout and public lifts in both towers.

 St. Paul’s Cathedral

 Enter and enjoy the cathedral inspiring interior.
-You can’t fail to be captivated by the grandeur and triumphant architecture of St Paul’s Cathedral.
-With ramp access to the south entrance, and hearing loops throughout it’s a haven of tranquility in the heart of the City.
+You’ll be captivated by the grandeur and triumphant architecture of St Paul’s Cathedral.
+With ramp access to the south entrance, and hearing loops throughout it’s a haven of tranquillity in the heart of the City.